-The CCL Division includes Commercial Finance, Premium Finance, and the Consumer Lending business lines.
+The CF business line includes Commercial Finance and Insurance Premium Finance.
 Commercial Finance has a variety of lending products that help businesses of all sizes.
 It specializes in helping businesses in niche industries that are often unable to access traditional financial solutions.
 The Asset-Based lending and Factoring products are two of the Commercial Finance products that help Pathward support small businesses in B2B industries facing business growth or economic downturn.
 The Asset-Based lending product offers more flexibility than other methods of financing and is a fast and cost-efficient way to obtain working capital.
 Unlike certain types of structured financial products, with an asset-based lending relationship, the business owner does not need to give up equity in the company.
 Factoring is the sale of accounts receivable that allows the business to access cash based on the strength of its customer's credit.
 Due to the risk in these industries/products, most traditional banks are not willing to lend to these businesses.